NaeliaSalas/u05-group3/README.md

 	users
 	watchlists

-To access the Adminer panel be sure to log in with the Admin user credentials that you can find in the user table.

 To do that navigate to the users table in the database.
 Click Select data above the table.
 Now choose the user you want to be Admin and click edit in the left column.
 Choose number 1 in the "IsAdmin" option and click "save".

-Return to the website CIMENHA and log in with the Admin credentials.
+Return to the website CINEMAH and log in with the Admin credentials.
 Your landing page is the Admin dashboard and here you are able to go to Users or Movies in the left side panel or by clicking the User or Movie card.

 In the Users page you will be able the edit the Users name, username and email.
 You are also able to delete a user from this panel.